 How to use Google to find links

-Make a note of interesting sites that your competitors are getting links from.
+Make a note of exciting sites that your competitors are getting links from.

 Get The Right Contact Details

-It’s really important that you get the right contact details for the websites you find.
-If you can’t find the contact details on a site fast, then move on.
-Again – note them down in your spreadsheet.
+You must get the correct contact details for the websites you find.
+Move on if you can’t find the contact details on a site fast.
+Then, again – note them down in your spreadsheet.

-Send an email out – do this straight away
+Send an email to outdo this straight away.

-Don’t wait until you’ve got 20 prospective email address in a spreadsheet then send out a generic spammy email asking for a link.
-Send out unique emails to each prospect.
+Don’t wait until you’ve got 20 prospective email addresses in a spreadsheet, then send out a generic spammy email asking for a link.
+Instead, send out unique emails to each prospect.

-Note down in the spreadsheet if you have heard back from them, if the email has bounced, if you have got an out of office report and what the date the person is back.
+Note down in the spreadsheet if you have heard back from them if the email has bounced, if you have got an out-of-office report, and the date the person is back.

 Keep track of the responses in your spreadsheet.
-You can mark each response with traffic lights to make it easy to see at a glance what the responses have been like.
+You can mark each answer with traffic lights to make it easy to see what the reactions have been like.

 How to keep a record of link building

-It’s really important that you keep a record of the link building you’re doing.
-You need to know what links are having a positive impact.
+You must keep a record of the link building you’re doing.
+You need to know what links have a positive impact.
 Record your links like this: